dreadwrr/Developer-buddy/README.md

    ## Save Changes New            Porteus

-In addition to the RSync backup it saves your changes with rsync in porteus.       /mnt/live/memory/changes ---->   /mnt/sdx/changes    -----> /mnt/sdx/changes.bak
+In addition to the RSync backup it saves your changes with rsync in porteus similar to changes commit.       /mnt/live/memory/changes ---->   /mnt/sdx/changes    -----> /mnt/sdx/changes.bak

  rsync backup to /changes.bak minimal writes as the backup would already be in place.
 Files are logged and its accurate

  to system specs with --delete.
 Added drive to drive while this is fast the preferable way is to not use drive to drive as it freezes the file system at that point in time.
-But on shutdown that wait would be too long.
+It does this by copying the files first to tmp.
+Its slower but good practice.
+However on shutdown that wait would be too long.
 So drive to drive provides a way to save on that condition.
+It has so far worked without any problems and is very fast.
 So both options are available depending on preference.

  Result saves your changes to your Changes=EXIT:  folder